mxplusb/r3t-status/content/issues/2019-10-08-vsan-outage.md

   - Network Controller
 severity: down
 ---
+### Cause

 vSAN won't reconfigure properly, so everything is running off the two emergency disks and shit is real broken, basically just vCenter and DNS are the only things online while I figure out wtf is wrong with it.

-This means pretty much everything is down.
+### Update

 Well, there's no pretty much about it, shit's broken yo.
+So it turns out that I'm like...15 months behind on vSphere patches.
+Who knew, right?
+So I'm basically patching the fuck outta these hosts, trying to get all the versions in sync with my witness host, then I'm gonna try and re-enable vSAN and see what happens.
+If I can make it, it's late and I'm tired, lol.
+Maybe in the morning.